top of page

 For a more thorough description of the theory and practice of Existential Analysis, click here

-Existential Analysis was conceived by Viktor E. Frankl in the 1930s as an anthropological theory of an existential school of psychotherapy.
+Existential Analysis was conceived by Viktor Frankl, M.D. in the 1930s as an anthropological theory of an existential school of psychotherapy.
 At the same time Frankl developed “Logotherapy” as a meaning-oriented form of counselling and treatment.

 Existential Analysis does not see a person as the mere result of intrapsychic processes or of the influences of his environment, but as someone who can shape him or herself in those things that count in life.
 Therefore notions like being (existence), relation (values), freedom of decision, responsibility (conscience) form the fundamental concepts of the existential analytical way of thinking and they all lead to the idea of “meaning” (=logos).